etiennebr/rstdocs/Applications/Geometry/ConvertSensorToGeoPoint.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{ConvertSensorToGeoPoint_param_table}, page~\pageref{ConvertSensorToGeoPoint_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+ConvertSensorToGeoPoint+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *ConvertSensorToGeoPoint* .

-Parameters table for Convert Sensor Point To Geographic Point:
+.. [#] Table: Parameters table for Convert Sensor Point To Geographic Point.

 +--------------+--------------------------+---------------------------------------+
 |Parameter Key |Parameter Type            |Parameter Description                  |